CatalinaGonpar/CatalinaGonpar/README.md

 ### About me:
 - 🧐 Currently working as a logistics operator
 - 🌱 Taking a course in Data Science
-- ✍️ My professional interests include Logistics, Data Analysis, and Machine Learning
+- ✍️ My professional interests include Logistics, Data Analytics, and Machine Learning

 📫 How to reach me: catalina.gonpar@gmail.com